gunrock/docsify/docs/hive_phase2/hive_geolocation_phase2.md

 **Single-GPU:** No change from Phase 1.

-**Multiple-GPUs:** Performance bottlneck is the remote memory accesses from one GPU to another GPU's memory through NVLink.
+**Multiple-GPUs:** Performance bottleneck is the remote memory accesses from one GPU to another GPU's memory through NVLink.
 What we observed was if we simply extend `ForAll` from single to multiple GPUs, the remote memory accesses to neighbor's latitude and longitude arrays cause NVLink's network bandwidth to be the bottleneck for the entire application.

 ## Scalability behavior